Brazil's Temer ends deployment of troops in capital in face of backlash

 Temer's decision to send armed soldiers to Brasilia on Wednesday provoked an outpouring of criticism in a country with raw memories of its 1964-1985 military dictatorship.
 And it gave the impression that Temer had lost control of the streets as he and his administration have been besieged by fresh corruption allegations.

 "It was an unthinkable decision, totally out of proportion with the situation," Congressman Alessandro Molon, of the opposition Sustainability Network party, told reporters Thursday in the capital.
-"It shows a fragile government whose days are numbered."
+"It shows a fragile government that has its days numbered."

 The chaos has undermined Temer's claim to be the best person to provide stability to Latin America's largest nation.
 And it has weakened his political standing in Congress to the point where leaders of his party say that reforms needed to restore confidence and investment in a stalled economy could be delayed.